Chart Color Schemes

 Fremantle's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Fremantle's health data shows positive results with common conditions affecting both young and elderly residents similarly.
-Private health cover is high at approximately 69% of Fremantle's total population (13,785 people), compared to Greater Perth's 67.0% and the national average of 55.3%.
-Mental health issues impact 10.1% and arthritis affects 7.2% of Fremantle residents.
+Fremantle's health data shows positive outcomes with common conditions seen equally in younger and older residents.
+Private health cover is high at approximately 69% of Fremantle's total population (13,785 people), compared to Greater Perth's 67.0%, and the national average of 55.3%.
+Mental health issues and arthritis are the most common conditions, affecting 10.1% and 7.2% respectively.

-69.1% report no medical ailments, slightly lower than Greater Perth's 69.6%.
-As of 2021, 20.4% of Fremantle residents are aged 65 and over (4,050 people).
-Health outcomes among seniors in Fremantle are particularly strong, outperforming the general population in health metrics.
+69.1% of residents report no medical ailments, slightly lower than Greater Perth's 69.6%.
+Fremantle has 20.4% seniors (aged 65 and over), totaling 4,050 people.
+Health outcomes among seniors are strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health